aboul3ata/Amazon-Skill--Beat-Time/readme.md

 This is an Amazon Skill that gives user a random beat so they can sing to.
-Developed fully at NYU-SHPE Amazon Sponsored Hackathon
+Developed fully at NYU-SHPE Amazon Sponsored Hackathon.
+It received first prize award